-- Normal conversation 60dB
+- Normal conversation 60dB1

-- Legal limit of fireworks 120dB
+- Legal limit of fireworks 120dB2

-- Aircraft take-off 180dB
+- Aircraft take-off 180dB3

 As you can see the legal limit of fireworks is high up on the list and not far from the same level of sound as from an aircraft taking off.
 Did you know that fireworks are also as loud as a gunshot?

-So take precautions for your ears while you’re enjoying the glitz and blitz from the sky.
+It is also extremely important that you adhere to recommended safety protocols when setting off your own firework and don't forget to take precautions for your ears while you’re enjoying the glitz and blitz from the sky.